-Exception: if it is likely that reporting an incident to a parent will result in significant harm to the pupil then the school will follow its Child Protection procedures and contact Cumberland Safeguarding Hub for advice (Tel: 0333 240 1727)/ Westmorland and Furness Safeguarding Hub (Tel: 0300 373 2724).
-This may be because a child could be chastised inappropriately and/or excessively or there may be other safeguarding reasons.
+Exception: if it is likely that reporting an incident to a parent will result in significant harm to the pupil then the school will follow its Child Protection Procedures and contact Cumbria Safeguarding Hub for advice (Tel: 0333 240 1727).
+This may be because a child is chastised inappropriately and/or excessively.
+There may be other safeguarding reasons.